Fagus grandifolia: Etymology

-The genus name Fagus is Latin for "beech", and the specific epithet grandifolia comes from grandis "large" and folium "leaf".
+The genus name Fagus is Latin for "beech", and the specific epithet grandifolia comes from grandis "large" and folium "leaf", in reference to the American beech's larger leaves when compared to the European beech.

 Distribution and habitat

-The American beech is native to eastern North America, from Nova Scotia west to southern Ontario in southeastern Canada, west to Wisconsin and south to eastern Texas and northern Florida in the United States.
+The American beech can be found in its extant native region of eastern North America, from Nova Scotia west to southern Ontario in southeastern Canada, west to Wisconsin and south to eastern Texas and northern Florida in the United States.
 Mature specimens are rare in lowland areas as early settlers quickly discovered that the presence of the tree indicated good farmland.

 The American beech is a shade-tolerant species, commonly found in forests in the final stage of succession.
 Few trees in its natural range other than sugar maple match it for shade tolerance.
 Ecological succession is essentially the process of forests changing their composition through time; it is a pattern of events often observed on disturbed sites.
 Although sometimes found in pure stands, it is more often associated with sugar maple (forming the beech–maple climax community), yellow birch, and eastern hemlock, typically on moist, well-drained slopes and rich bottomlands.
 Near its southern limit, it often shares canopy dominance with southern magnolia.
 Although it has a reputation for slow growth (sometimes only 13 feet in 20 years), rich soil and ample moisture will greatly speed the process up.
 American beech favors a well-watered, but also well-drained spot and is intolerant of urban pollution, salt, and soil compaction.
 It also casts heavy shade and is an extremely thirsty tree with high moisture requirements compared to oaks, so it has a dense, shallow root system.

 Ecology

 The mast (crop of nuts) from American beech provides food for numerous species of animals.
 Among vertebrates alone, these include various birds including ruffed grouse and wild turkeys, raccoons, foxes, white-tailed deer, rabbits, squirrels, opossums, pheasants, black bears, and porcupines.
+Beech nuts were one of the primary foods of the now-extinct passenger pigeon; the clearing of beech and oak forests is pointed to as one of the major factors that may have contributed to the bird's extinction.
 Some Lepidoptera caterpillars feed on beeches.
 Deer occasionally browse on beech foliage, but it is not a preferred food.
-Beech nuts were one of the primary foods of the now-extinct passenger pigeon; the clearing of beech and oak forests is pointed to as one of the major factors that may have contributed to the bird's extinction.

 Diseases and pests

-Beech bark disease has become a major killer of beech trees in the Northeastern United States.
-This disease occurs when the European beech scale insect, Cryptococcus fagisuga, attacks the bark, creating a wound that is then infected by Neonectria ditissima or Neonectria faginata, two species of fungi.
+Beech bark disease has become a major killer of beech trees in the Northeastern U.S. This disease occurs when the European beech scale insect, Cryptococcus fagisuga, attacks the bark, creating a wound that is then infected by Neonectria ditissima or Neonectria faginata, two species of fungi.
 This causes a canker to develop and the tree is eventually killed.